The miniversal deformation of certain complete intersection monomial curves: Introduction

-An important related topic to the study of the base space of the miniversal deformation of a monomial curve is its connection with the moduli space of projective curves with a prescribed Weierstrass semigroup.
+An important topic related to the study of the base space of the miniversal deformation of a monomial curve is its connection with the moduli space of projective curves with a given Weierstra\ss~semigroup.
 For any kind of singularity, the module \(T^1\) can be properly defined by using Schlessinger's formal deformation theory \cite{Sch} (see also the book of Greuel, Lossen and Shustin \cite{Greuelbook}).
 For monomial curve singularities \(C^\Gamma\), the module \(T^1(C^\Gamma)\) has a natural grading as in the particular case of a complete intersection.
-Pinkham \cite[Theorem 13.9]{Pinkham1} shows that the negatively graded part of \(T^1(C^\Gamma)\) is closely related to the moduli space of projective curves with a prescribed Weierstrass semigroup \(\Gamma\).
-As first order deformations of a complete intersection singularity are unobstructed, the dimension can be computed from the negative part of \(T^1(C^\Gamma)\).
-Prior outcomes due to St\"ohr \cite{sthor2}, Contiero and St\"ohr \cite{stohr1}, Stevens \cite{stevens}, or Rim and Vitulli \cite{RV77} have not furnished us with explicit formulas in terms of the generators of the semigroup.
-Our aim is to recursively compute the dimension of the moduli space associated to a free semigroup by employing Theorem \ref{thm:basisdeffree}.
-Once again, we find it imperative to establish precise lower and upper bounds for this recursive computation, because the intricate combinatorial aspects require rigorous control in achieving a complete closed formula, as we will see in Section \ref{sec:dimensionmoduli}.
+Pinkham \cite[Theorem~13.9]{Pinkham1} shows that the negatively graded part of \(T^1(C^\Gamma)\) is strongly linked to the moduli space of projective curves with a prescribed Weierstra\ss~semigroup \(\Gamma\).
+As first order deformations of a complete intersection singularity are unobstructed, the dimension of the moduli space can be computed from the negative part of \(T^1(C^\Gamma)\).
+Prior outcomes due to St\"ohr \cite{stohr1}, Contiero and St\"ohr \cite{sthor2}, Stevens \cite{stevens}, or Rim and Vitulli \cite{RV77} have not furnished us with explicit formulas in terms of the generators of the semigroup.
+Our aim is to iteratively compute the dimension of the moduli space associated to a free semigroup by employing Theorem~\ref{thm:basisdeffree}.
+Once again, we find it imperative to establish precise lower and upper bounds for this recursive computation, because the intricate combinatorial aspects require a rigorous control in achieving a complete closed formula, as we will see in Section \ref{sec:dimensionmoduli}.
 The main result of Section \ref{sec:dimensionmoduli} is precisely Theorem \ref{thm:dimensionpositive} which allows us to estimate the dimension of the negative part of \(T^1\) in terms of the generators of the semigroup.
-Moreover, the bounds are sharp and, in the case of an irreducible plane curve semigroup, Theorem \ref{thm:dimensionpositive} recovers \cite[Theoreme 8]{pierette} (see also Proposition \ref{prop:Proposition1}).
+Moreover, the bounds are sharp and, in the case of an irreducible plane curve semigroup, Theorem \ref{thm:dimensionpositive} recovers \cite[Th\'eor\`eme~8]{pierette} (see also Proposition \ref{prop:Proposition1}).
 In addition, Theorem \ref{prop:charirreduciblesemigroup} yields a characterization of a plane curve semigroup in terms of the dimension of the positive part of $T^1$, which appears to be unknown in the literature to our best knowledge.